-While dogs and humans alike enjoy spending time outdoors in the summer months, owners should take care: heat stroke can kill your puppy without immediate first aid.
-When the body can’t keep its temperature in a safe range, heatstroke kills pets in only15 minutes.
+While dogs and humans alike enjoy spending time outdoors in the summer months, owners should take care: heatstroke can kill your puppy without immediate first aid.
+When the body can’t keep its temperature in a safe range, heatstroke kills pets in only 15 minutes.

-Cars and Heat Stroke
+Cars and Heatstroke

+Today, one of the most modern available for police dog safety is the computerized Hot-N-Pop system, which is able to sense when the interior of the vehicle has become too hot for the K9 officer.
 When that happens, the system automatically rolls down the rear windows (windows have metal screens to prevent the dog from jumping out) and activates large window fans that bring in fresh air to help cool the dog.
 The Hot-N-Pop also activates the car’s emergency lights and horn, as well as sending a signal to a pager worn by the canine handler.

-Place ice packs (bags of frozen peas work well) in his “armpit” and groin region where there are major blood vessels.
-The cold will chill the blood, and as it circulates, will cool the whole body from the inside.
+For severe heatstroke, soak the pet in cold water from the hose, or in the tub or sink.
+Place ice packs (bags of frozen peas work well) in its “armpit” and groin region where there are major blood vessels.
+The cold will chill the blood, and as it circulates, it cools the whole body from the inside.

 It’s even better to prevent heatstroke in pets by providing shade and lots of cool water, or simply keeping pets inside.
-NEVER leave pets unattended in cars—that’s just asking for disaster.
+Never leave pets unattended in cars—that’s just asking for disaster.